Peer Leaders at Carleton College

 In addition to receiving monetary compensation for their service and leadership, Program Assistants work with their supervisor in developing desired learning outcomes for their position.
 Through this process, Program Assistants fine tune what they hope to learn from their experience and develop an action plan to achieve their goals.
 By complementing what students learn in the classroom, these positions provide a wide range of opportunities for students to grow developmentally, emotionally, and socially with a better understanding of self and others, as part of a larger, global community.

-- Students interested in applying for a position should complete the online application AND submit a hard copy resume to the Student Activities Office by Friday, April 12, 2013 (Week 2).
+- Students interested in applying for a position should complete the online application by Monday, April 4, 2016 (Week 2).

-- New Student Week Program Assistants (Paid Position) - POSITIONS FILLED for 2012
+- New Student Week Program Assistants (Paid Position) 2016- OPEN SOON

 - Please review the position description.

-- Students interested in applying should complete the online application AND submit a hard copy resume to the Student Activities Office by Friday, April 12, 2013 (Week 2).
+- Students interested in applying should complete the online application by Monday, April 4, 2016 (Week 2).

-- Interviews for New Student Week Program Assistant positions will be held the week of April 15, 2013 (Week 3).
+- Interviews for New Student Week Program Assistant positions will be held Thursday - Friday, April 7 - 8, 2016 (Week 2).

 For questions regarding the available positions or the application process, please contact the Student Activities Office located in Sayles-Hill 160.